 Owning a property that you rent out seems like a great idea and a good source for additional income, however you can run into an issue if you ever want to sell the property.
-As opposed to selling your own home selling a house that has sitting tenants can be a bit trickier as you have several legal hoops you need to jump through.
+As opposed to selling your own home selling a house fast that has sitting tenants can be a bit trickier as you have several legal hoops you need to jump through.

 Firstly, can you actually sell a house with sitting tenants?